 The Innocence Project exonerates the wrongly convicted through DNA testing and reforms the criminal justice system to prevent future injustice.
 The Innocence Project’s mission is to free the staggering number of innocent people who remain incarcerated, and to bring reform to the system responsible for their unjust imprisonment.

 NAACP Legal Defense and Educational Fund Scholarships – LDF is America’s premier legal organization fighting for racial justice.
 Through litigation, advocacy, and public education, LDF seeks structural changes to expand democracy, eliminate disparities, and achieve racial justice in a society that fulfills the promise of equality for all Americans.

 National Urban League – The League is a historic civil rights organization dedicated to economic empowerment, equality, and social justice.
 The League promotes economic empowerment through program areas that include education and job training, housing and community development, workforce development, entrepreneurship, health and quality of life.

 How well do you know your logos?
 Test your trademark knowledge with The Logo Game!
 The game includes 1600 questions and, according to the manufacturer, “a few astonishing facts and surprises to entertain everyone!”

 Support Innovation and Invention

 Did you know there’s a USPTO museum?
 Well, it’s the National Inventors Hall of Fame, and there’s a gift shop that is undoubtedly epic.
-Unfortunately, the museum is closed now due to COVID-19.
-But a great gift idea is to make a donation to the museum on behalf of your IP-lawyer friends.
+If you can’t make it to the gift shop, another great gift idea is to make a donation to the museum on behalf of your IP-lawyer friends.
 Donations help to make STEM education accessible to students, teachers, and aspiring inventors throughout the US.